Although many coronavirus restrictions have eased guidance remains in place to help reduce the spread of COVID-19.

 Current guidance remains that you should continue to work from home where you can.

-As workers return to their workplaces, employers should continue to follow the Staying safe at work guidance.
+Where employees are at their workplace, employers should continue to follow the Staying safe at work guidance.

 Private rented and social housing sectors